How to make a custom icon for Android

 - Vector sites: Want an emblem for a globe, a lilypad, or bell bottoms?
 Icon sites and vector repositories are treasure troves of icon fodder, and once you download them, you can gussy them up with textures and color palettes.
 Flaticon has a fantastic selection of both free and paid icons.

 If the image you find is a transparent and square image, congratulations!
 You can apply it as-is.
 If it isn't, there's a few edits you may need to make.

-Here's what can be wrong with an image and how to fix it:
+Let's take a look at what can be wrong with an image and how to fix it.

 - If your source image doesn't have a transparent background, you need to delete the background if you want to apply it on Android (or add a color palette background on iOS), you can use Photoshop, Pixlr E, or remove.bg to get rid of it and save it as a transparent PNG.

-- If an image is too large — if it looks too jagged or busy — you can can resize it using Pixlr E, Photoshop, or even the built-in Gallery app in Chrome OS or Windows to resize the image to a smaller size.
-500x50px is a good size for icons, as it allows them to look good even when screen zoom is turned up, but it's not so big that details will look janky.
+- If an image is too large — if it looks too jagged or busy — you can resize it using Pixlr E, Photoshop, or even the built-in gallery app in Chrome OS or Windows to resize the image to a smaller size.
+500x500px is a good size for icons, as it allows them to look good even when screen zoom is turned up, but it's not so big that details will look janky.